dolphindb/release/1.00/README.md

     * Can parse comma separators in integers or floating point numbers.
     * Can specify a conversion function in `loadTextEx`.
 The imported data is processed and then appended to the database table.
 *  Modified functions `sum3` and `sum4`.
 When applied to a matrix, `sum3` and `sum4` calculate the statistics of each row instead of the entire matrix. (**1.00.7**)
 *  Modified functions `percentile` and `mpercentile`.
 Now they use the interpolation method to be consistent with Python pandas instead of the nearest rank method.
-The interpolation method has 5 options: linear, lower, higher, midpoint and nearest. (**1.00.7**)
+The interpolation method has 5 options: 'linear', 'lower', 'higher', 'midpoint' and 'nearest'. (**1.00.7**)
+*  Improved performance of concurrent operations (query and append) on shared in-memory tables. (**1.00.9**)
+*  Improved the efficiency of vector and matrix memory usage. (**1.00.9**)
+*  Added checks on the number of rows of a matrix.
+Now it is not allowed to create a matrix with zero rows. (**1.00.9**)

 ## DolphinDB GUI